 Some scientific evidence exists to suggest that certain proposed Alzheimer's prevention therapies may work differently in people who carry at least one copy of the APOE4 gene.
 This section will highlight that information and link to our detailed reports of therapies where a differential effect is suspected.
 Please check back regularly for updates.

-Estrogen-containing hormone therapy: Several studies suggest that estrogen-containing hormone replacement therapy could have worse effects in people who carry the APOE4 allele, at least in terms of brain aging and dementia risk.
+Estrogen: Several studies suggest that estrogen-containing hormone replacement therapy could have worse effects in people who carry the APOE4 allele, at least in terms of brain aging and dementia risk.
 However, the evidence is inconsistent.
-For more details, check out end of the “Can it prevent dementia” section in our report on estrogen-containing hormone therapy.

-Fish and omega-3 fatty acids, DHA & EPA: May be part of a healthy diet for APOE4 carriers but evidence from observatoinal studies, clinical trials, and some animal research suggests that DHA is particularly unlikely in APOE4 carriers to protect against dementia or cognitive decline.
-For more info, see our report on fish and omega-3 fatty acids.
+DHA: May be part of a healthy diet for APOE4 carriers but evidence from observational studies, clinical trials, and some animal research suggests that DHA is particularly unlikely in APOE4 carriers to protect against dementia or cognitive decline.

-Statins for Management of High Cholesterol: Evidence is mixed if statins have different effects on brain health in people who carry at least one APOE4 allele: several observational studies found no effect on APOE4 allele status while two others suggested different effects cognition in patients with at least one APOE4 allele.
-To learn more, see our report on statins for management of high cholesterol.
+Statins: Evidence is mixed if statins have different effects on brain health in people who carry at least one APOE4 allele: several observational studies found no effect on APOE4 allele status while two others suggested different effects cognition in patients with at least one APOE4 allele.

 Nicotine: Although there is no evidence suggesting different Alzheimer's disease benefits from nicotine between APOE4 carriers and non-carriers, some evidence suggests nicotine may be a stronger accute cognitive enhancer in APOE4 carriers than non-carriers.
 To learn more, read our report on nicotine.